ti-community-infra/tichi/docs/en/plugins/issue-triage.md

 If `check-issue-triage-complete` does not pass, the bot will automatically label `do-not-merge/needs-triage-completed` to prevent the PR from merging.

-When the `check-issue-triage-complete` check passes, the bot removes the `do-not-merge/needs-triage-completed` label and automatically labels the PR with `needs- cherry-pick-release-x.y` labels for all associated bug issues.
+When the `check-issue-triage-complete` check passes, the bot removes the `do-not-merge/needs-triage-completed` label and automatically labels the PR with `needs-cherry-pick-release-x.y` labels for all associated bug issues.

 ## Parameter Configuration